 To stay ahead in your chosen field and set the direction you desire for your organization, you must be proactive, not reactive.
-Employees tend to react to unexpected situations or changes in their work routine.
+Employees tend to react to unexpected situations or changes in their work routines.
 Owners must anticipate the unexpected and be the source of the change, not the result of it.
 Being proactive will enable you to assess outcomes and avoid the damaging effects of doing nothing because you’re not looking for the alligator in the swamp.

 Activity vs. Accomplishment:

 This is a big one!
 Employees tend to complete assignments or tasks without regard to the effects on the company at large.
-Some employees may do the right things to avoid problems down the road because they’re experienced at what they do and they pride themselves on bringing value to their position.
+Some employees may do the right things to avoid problems down the road because they’re experienced at what they do, and they pride themselves on bringing value to their position.
 Owners must evaluate certain activities to ensure that the results line up with higher goals that need to be accomplished.
 It’s not always a matter of getting things done.
-Many times, it’s a matter of doing things that are beneficial to the business’ future.
+Many times, it’s a matter of doing things that are beneficial to the business’s future.

 Liked vs. Respected:

-Being liked may be OK for the rank and file but it can reduce an owner to figurehead status very quickly.
+Being liked may be OK for the rank and file, but it can reduce an owner-to-figurehead status very quickly.
 Getting along in the workplace is important to most employees.
 No one likes working in a stressful environment or with people who seem to be at odds continuously.
 So people tend to do what makes them ‘likable’.

 Owners must make hard decisions and deal with issues that may not score them points with their staff.
-Remember, you’re their boss first and most employees want it that way.
+Remember, you’re their boss first, and most employees want it that way.
 If your employees respect you for your ability to run a successful, profitable business, they will work for you whether they like you or not.